 Who Can Request to See Your Credit Report?

-While the general public can’t see your credit report, some groups have legal access to that personal information.
-Those groups include lenders, creditors, landlords, employers, insurance companies, government agencies and utility providers.
+While the general public can’t see your credit report or score, some people and companies have a legal right to access that information.
+That includes lenders, creditors, landlords, employers, insurance companies, government agencies and utility providers.

 Who can see your credit report